DBRetina/DBRetina/docs/docs/usage/dbretina_modularity.md

   </tbody>
 </table>

-The lower modularity value indicates a more modular group.
+The higher modularity **(low value)** indicates a more modular group.
 Which means that the group is more likely to be a representative group.